Library Hotel Collection Interview with Influencer Christina SaullPublished: April 4th, 2017

 LHC: From your experience, what makes our hotels so unique?

-CS: The amenities that come with every Library Hotel Collection property should be standard at all hotels, yet they’re not – complimentary wifi, wine and cheese reception, breakfast all included.
+CS: The amenities that come with every Library Hotel Collection property should be standard at all hotels, yet they’re not – wifi, wine and cheese reception, and breakfast are all a part of your stay.
 But what really stands out, in stay after stay, is the staff – they’re consistently exceptional.

 LHC: Was there anything you recommend as a nearby “must see” for our guests?